Berkeley-CS61B/skeleton-sp16/proj0/spec/proj0.md

 <p class="redtext">Note: We have given parameter names which are different than the corresponding instance variable name.
 If you insist on making the parameter names the same as the instance variable names for aesthetic reasons, make sure to use the "this" keyword appropriately (mentioned only briefly in lecture and not at all in HFJ).</p>

+The second constructor should take in a Planet object and initialize an identical Planet object (i.e. a copy).
 The signature of the second constructor should be:

     public Planet(Planet p)